Human Acts

 The Long Moral Residue of Violence

-The novel unfolds through a series of shifting points of view, a teenage boy, a friend, a prisoner under torture, a grieving mother, an editor years later.
+It unfolds through a series of shifting points of view, a teenage boy, a friend, a prisoner under torture, a grieving mother, an editor years later.
 Each chapter carries only a fragment of the same historical wound.
-No voice explains it.
-Meaning forms through accumulation, through what is repeated, endured and carried forward.
+No one voice explains it.
+Each adds another layer to the same wound.
+Understanding gathers through what is repeated, endured and carried forward.

 Han Kang’s prose stays calm and exact.
 That distance never dilutes the suffering.
 It makes it harder to turn away.
 Pain is not isolated or heightened.
-It settles into bodies, memory and language, then persists.
+It settles into bodies, memory and language, then persists, a persistence that also shapes Greek Lessons, where language loss reorganises perception and memory.

 Reading this before books like History of Violence, Flesh and We Do Not Part clarified something only later: Human Acts establishes a way of looking.
 Violence is never contained within a moment.
 Its real force lies in what follows, in how lives are bent rather than broken outright.